Find out how to cancel your home broadband service and how much it will cost you if you cancel during your contract.

 If you’re outside the minimum term of your contract, you won’t need to pay an early termination fee.
 However, you may still be charged for the 30 days notice that you give to end your contract.

 In some cases, you might be able to cancel your broadband service without penalty.
 This is possible if you cancel your service within the initial 14-day cooling off period.
-It might also be possible if your broadband speed drops below a guaranteed minimum speed, or if your broadband provider raises your price by more than the rate of inflation.
+It might also be possible if your broadband speed drops below a guaranteed minimum speed, or if your broadband provider raises your price by more than the amount stated when you signed up for the service.

 Early Cancellation Charge: By Internet Service Provider